mfuerte1/econometrics/CPS_SW_Education/README.txt

       – loads the CPS‑SW‑Edu data (either `.csv` or `.xls`), – calculates mean, SD, and median for earnings & education, – prints a tidy one‑row summary tibble.
-    • Use it for quick console checks or as a pre‑lab warm‑up.

 6. CPSSWEducation.xls
     • Raw data file (2 950 obs. × 5 vars.) bundled for offline work.